sionpixley/PolyNode/README.md

 There are two main ways to build PolyNode from source: Using the [bundle scripts](#bundle-scripts) or [building the Dockerfile](#dockerfile).

-If you're just testing PolyNode locally, I would recommend building a Docker image from the Dockerfile.
+If you're just testing your build locally, I would recommend building a Docker image from the Dockerfile.
 The bundle scripts are helpful if you want to install/distribute your own build.

 ### Bundle scripts